HaranArbel/i-next-data/README.md

   - Ensures strong referential integrity and enables complex, performant queries.
 - The structure supports scalability to accommodate large volumes of hospital data efficiently.

-> **Note:** For the sake of this exercise, we assume that the schema of the source systems is stable.
+> **Note:** A view (`patients_needing_tests`) was created in the database to serve as a virtual table for efficient patient querying.
+The view selects only patients who are still currently admitted to the hospital and who have not had lab tests performed in the past 48 hours.

 ### Database Optimization